Skip to Main Content

 • Older editions of titles already owned by the Libraries, unless the earlier edition contains significantly different information.

-• Marked-up or dilapidated, decrepit, or decaying copies.
+• Marked-up, dilapidated, decrepit, or decaying copies.

 • Materials on hobbies and crafts.